rsksmart/devportal-1.0/content/rsk-devportal/solutions/wakeuplabs.md

 layout: 'rsk'
 ---

-WakeUp Labs is a software development studio that assists EVM-Compatible Blockchains, DAOs and traditional organizations in overcoming technical challenges and expediting product development.

-WakeUp Labs has integrated the Rootstock blockchain into its [developer oriented platform](https://platform.wakeuplabs.io/), facilitating development on Rootstock through easy to integrate APIs.
+[WakeUp Labs](http://www.wakeuplabs.io) is a software development studio that assists EVM-Compatible Blockchains, DAOs and traditional organizations in overcoming technical challenges and expediting product development.
+Its platform called [WakeUp](https://platform.wakeuplabs.io/), a developer-oriented platform has integrated the Rootstock blockchain, facilitating development on Rootstock through easy to integrate APIs.
 This approach aims to enable more projects to be easily deployed on Rootstock and foster new developers to join the Blockchain revolution.

 ![WakeUpLabs-banner](/assets/img/solutions/wakeuplabs/wakeuplabs-banner.png)

-The WakeUp platform supports [Rootstock](https://rootstock.io/), [Optimism](https://www.optimism.io/), [Polygon](https://polygon.technology/), [Arbitrum](https://arbitrum.io/), [Scroll](https://scroll.io/), and other EVM-compatible chains.
+The platform supports [Rootstock](https://rootstock.io/), [Optimism](https://www.optimism.io/), [Polygon](https://polygon.technology/), [Arbitrum](https://arbitrum.io/), [Scroll](https://scroll.io/), and other EVM-compatible chains.

  ## How WakeUp Platform Works